-Their ancestral seat in Burgenland breathes aristocratic countryside life but is far from provincial: Esterhazy Palace was built by the most popular baroque artists.
-The elegant rooms are laid back, compared to Habsburg pomp.
+While being far from provincial, their ancestral seat in Burgenland breathes aristocratic countryside style: Esterhazy Palace was built by the most popular baroque artists.
+If you compare them to the Hofburg’s pomp, Esterhazy’s elegant rooms are delightfully laid back.
 For decades, they were the home to a Liechtenstein, a Bavarian and an English princess, along with their Esterhazy husbands.
 The most original items are the ornated ceramic stoves.
 The other main highlight are the frescoes of the Haydn Great Hall.

 Esterhazy Palace also hosts regular Haydn concerts and a permanent exhibition about Austrian composer Joseph Haydn.
 Wine travellers should roam the vast underworld of Austria’s largest Wine Museum.
 It is packed with historic wine presses and barrels, and provides you with insight into local wine making and grape varieties.